-4. PRACTICE AND COMPETITION: The tournament waters will be off limits beginning at 5pm, October 26, 2014 and remaining off limits until the first official practice day which begins at safe daylight, Sunday, November 9, 2014.
-Championship contestants cannot solicit, receive, or gather any information via phone, electronic communication devices (to include GPS Units or Chips) or any other means about locating or catching fish on Championship waters throughout the off limits and competition period, unless that information comes from another contestant in the 2014 Championship, or publicly-available information (e.g. newspaper and Internet reports).
+4. PRACTICE AND COMPETITION: The tournament waters will be off limits beginning at 5pm, March 6, 2016 and remaining off limits until safe daylight, Monday, April 4, 2016.
+Championship contestants cannot solicit, receive, or gather any information via phone, electronic communication devices (to include GPS Units or Chips) or any other means about locating or catching fish on Championship waters throughout the off limits and competition period, unless that information comes from another contestant in the 2016 Championship, or publicly-available information (e.g. newspaper and Internet reports).
 NO EXCEPTIONS.
 During official practice an angler may not practice with anyone that has been on the tournament waters during the off limits period.
-Angler may only practice alone, with a family member, another registered competitor, or a member of the ABA staff.
+Angler may only practice alone, with a family member, another registered competitor, an ABA sponsor or a member of the ABA staff.
 Once the competition begins, contestants are expected to compete every day for which they are qualified.
 Failure to do so may result in ineligibility to compete in future ABA tournaments.

 i.)
-Testing of engines after the weigh-in is only allowed with permission from the tournament director and all rods/reels must be stowed away in rod lockers while testing.
+Testing of engines after daily weigh-ins is only allowed with permission from the tournament director, in which case all rods/reels must be stowed away in rod lockers while testing.
 No Exceptions.
-During the official practice and during the tournament, a competitor may not "SKIN DIVE" OR "SCUBA DIVE" in the tournament waters.

-v.)
+vi.)
 Each competitor agrees to report to the tournament director any violation or infraction of any Tournament Rules.
-Failure to report violations, or suggestions to another competitor that they violate these Rules, or false verification of weigh-in forms will be cause for disqualification.
+Failure to report violations, or suggestions to another competitor that they violate these Rules, or false verification of weighs will be cause for disqualification.

 5. POLYGRAPH: By his/her signature on the official tournament entry form, each competitor agrees to submit to a polygraph examination/truth verification method or any other type examination as determined by ABA, and abide by its conclusion in order to receive awards, or should he/she be accused of any rule violation.
-ABA shall have the sole discretion to determine the need for a polygraph/truth verification method examination.
-ABA shall be responsible for selecting an independent expert to administer and interpret the results and establishing, in consultation with the expert administrator, the scope of the questions which may be asked during the polygraph/truth verification method examination.
-ABA shall attempt to have the location of such polygraph/truth verification method examination as close in proximity to the angler's permanent address or such other mutually convenient as possible.
-The competitor shall make himself/herself available at the location selected by the tournament director and shall cooperate in all respects with such examination.
-In the event of a rules violation, anglers taking a polygraph/truth verification method examination will be responsible for any and all cost incurred should they fail to pass the examination.
+ABA shall have the sole discretion to determine the need for a polygraph examination and number of places to receive the examination.
+Failure to pass the polygraph/truth verification examination will result in disqualification, and angler(s) will be responsible for any and all cost incurred for the examination,

 6. REGISTRATION AT EVENT: Each competitor must register in person at the time and place designated.
 The use of the ABA Freedom Pass is not allowed for the championship tournament.
 Anglers must personally check-in.

-a.
-ON-SITE REGISTRATION is Sunday, November 9, 2014 between the hours of 4:00 pm – 8:00 pm (central time) at Ingalls Harbor Pavilion, 701 Market Street, NW, Decatur, AL. Late registration: Anglers unable to make the on-site registration on Sunday must check-in no later than 12:00 noon, Tuesday, November 11, 2014 at the host hotel.
+b.
+ON-SITE REGISTRATION is Monday, April 4, 2016 between the hours of 4:00 pm – 6:00 pm (Eastern Time) at Civic Center of Anderson, 3027 Martin Luther King Jr. Blvd, Anderson, SC 29625.
+Late registration: Anglers unable to make the on-site registration on Monday must check-in no later than 12:00 noon, Wednesday, April 6, 2016 at the host hotel.
 Anglers failing to check-in for registration may be disqualified from the event.

-b.
-MANDATORY MEETING: A mandatory meeting to include; rules, safety briefing and partner pairing will be Tuesday, November 9, 2014, beginning at 4:00 pm (Central time) at Ingalls Harbor Pavilion, 701 Market Street, NW, Decatur, AL. Dinner will be provided starting at 4:00 pm (Central time) followed by meeting.
-Contestants are not allowed back on the water for the purpose of practice or to find additional fishing locations after each days weigh-in.
+c.
+MANDATORY MEETING: A mandatory safety and rules briefing for all contestants will be held Wednesday April 6, 2016, beginning at 6:00 pm (Eastern Time) at the Civic Center of Anderson, 3027 Martin Luther King Jr. Blvd, Anderson, SC 29625.
+Dinner will be provided starting at 5:00 pm (Eastern Time) followed by the meeting.
+Contestants are not allowed on the water for the purpose of practice or to find additional fishing locations after 4:00 pm April 6th or after each days weigh-in.

 a.
 Safe boating conduct must be observed at all times by competitors.
 During the official practice and competition, each competitor must wear a US Coast Guard-approved chest-type life preserver.
 This preserver must be worn at all times the combustion engine is in gear.
 This preserver must be strapped, snapped or zippered securely and maintained in that condition until the combustion engine no longer in gear.
 Violation of this rule shall be reason for disqualification.
 This is a big water lake therefore anglers must use extreme caution and realize the possibility of high winds and turbulent water may exist at any time during the event.